Friday, December 22, 2017

 Should "Innocent until Proven Guilty" be a thing of the past?

 Imagine you’ve been wrongly accused of sexual misconduct.
-A 13-year-old tells their parents about engaging in inappropriate sexual conduct and they point the finger at you – unjustly.
+A 13-year-old lies to their parents about engaging in inappropriate sexual conduct and they point the finger at you – unjustly.
 The parents go to the minister of your congregation.
 You are called on the carpet.
 You, of course, vehemently deny any such wrongdoing.
 The minister questions the child regarding the details.
 He establishes a time and place of the supposed incident.
 You have no alibi for that time.

 What should happen next?
 You tell me.
 Pick the response below that you feel is, not only proper, but scriptural.
 Remember that it is YOU who has been unjustly accused: